 Like Zauana, it was a tough journey.
 “I never had time for myself.
 But support from lecturers, coaches and classmates helped a lot.
 I told them my situation so when I had to miss training to do some academic work or ask for an extension for my assignments they would understand.”

 Leaner, who is recovering from a long-term injury which has kept him out of action this season, encouraged the youth “never give up on your dream and work hard because no one will hand you anything on a silver platter”.

 Like Leaner, Zauana spoke highly of the university.
 “UWC has been a place that has helped me grow intellectually and as an athlete.
 They believe in athletes and the potential that we have.”

 Nkopho’s journey was even more arduous.
 She juggled motherhood, her studies and her sports career.

-Among other student-athletes who graduated last week were:•Netball players Cindy Armsterdam and Akhona Faye;
+Among other student-athletes who graduated last week were:•Netball players Cindy Amsterdam and Akhona Faye;

-•Rugby players Darren Jaftha, Thristan Valentyn, Clayton Daniels, Bevan Botha, Peton Pietersen, Keenan Faro, Alwyn Carstens and Aidynn Cupid;
+•Rugby players Darren Jaftha, Thristan Valentyn, Clayton Daniels, Bevan Botha, Peton Pietersen, Keenan Faro, Alwyn Carstens and Aidynn Cupido;

 •Hockey stars Zintle Damon, Irma Human, Suhraya Dollie, Andre Engelbrecht, Zymara Dreyer, Goodwill Mamhiyo, Luthando Ndlela and Malerato Joyce Rantsho;